-- 3. Some vocal sections may be unison or duet, but the majority of the piece (51% or more) should involve singers having their own harmonizing part. - 4.
-The music given to the judges must be written in TTBB.
-These pieces must adhere to copyright laws. - 5.
-Please number measures to make it easier for the judges to score. - 6.
+- 1. A Quartet may: - a. consist of four male voices carrying distinct harmony parts (First Tenor, Second Tenor, First Bass, Second Bass) or - b. be a mixed quartet (two males and two females) with music written in SATB. - 2.
+Some vocal sections may be unison or duet, but the majority of the piece (51% or more) should involve singers having their own harmonizing part. - 3.
+The music given to the judges must be written in TTBB or SATB depending on the make-up of the quartet.
+These pieces must adhere to copyright laws. - 4.
+Please number measures to make it easier for the judges to score. - 5.
 Each quartet is limited to an eight-minute performance.
-The time will begin after the first note is played and does not stop in between selections. - 7.
-If the quartet exceeds the eight-minute time limit, there will be an immediate three points deducted and then two points deducted for every five seconds over the time limit thereafter. - 8.
+The time will begin after the first note is played and does not stop in between selections. - 6.
+If the quartet exceeds the eight-minute time limit, there will be an immediate three points deducted and then two points deducted for every five seconds over the time limit thereafter. - 7.
 Two contrasting (tempo, mood, key, etc.) selections will be sung from memory, each of which shall be appropriate for a small group of singers.
 At least one selection must be from one of the following categories.
 The second selection may be from any genre other than that of the first selection. - a.
 Art song - b.
 Chorale - c.
 Traditional folk or hymn - d.
 Madrigal - e.
 Broadway musical - i.
 This must be from a professional theatrical staging of the musical.
 Songs from movie or television versions are not allowed.
-Songs included in both the film and stage versions are permissible, but the contestant should use the theatrical arrangement for their performance. - 9.
+Songs included in both the film and stage versions are permissible, but the contestant should use the theatrical arrangement for their performance. - 8.
 All music must be from published material.
-Published is defined as a process whereby the sheet music is provided or distributed so that the public has access through purchase or public domain. - 10.
-Contestants will provide two (2) copies of each piece of the music to the judges.
+Published is defined as a process whereby the sheet music is provided or distributed so that the public has access through purchase or public domain.

+- Contestants will provide two (2) copies of each piece of the music to the judges.
 One piece must be an original and the other can be a photocopy.
 The photocopy is considered a complimentary copy and MUST be destroyed after competition.
-Failure to do this will result in a five-point deduction. - 11.
+Failure to do this will result in a five-point deduction. - 10.
 If only a photocopy of the music is being provided, the contestant must present a letter from the publisher authorizing duplication.
-Downloaded music will only be authorized with a proof of purchase. - 12.
+Downloaded music will only be authorized with a proof of purchase. - 11.
 Quartets can sing a capella or use an accompanist.
 Students may use recorded music only if they cannot find an accompanist.
 The recorded music must have only one (1) musical instrument, which must be the only instrument throughout the recording.
 Also, the school/student is responsible for providing the means to play and hear the recording.
-(Hosts will not be required to have audio capabilities.) - 13.
-No quartet will be allowed to perform the same piece in consecutive years. - 14.
-Choreography will be allowed; however, it will not be scored. - 15.
-Audiences will be allowed during performances. - 16.
-An adult is expressly prohibited from "conducting" during any musical contest at the Region or State levels.

-17. There will be two judges for this event.
+(Hosts will not be required to have audio capabilities.) - 12.
+No quartet (school) will be allowed to perform the same piece in consecutive years. - 13.
+Choreography will be allowed; however, it will not be scored. - 14.
+Audiences will be allowed during performances. - 15.
+An adult is expressly prohibited from "conducting" during any musical contest at the Region or State levels. - 16.
+There will be two judges for this event.
 The two judges will score and give written comments without discussing with one another and will hold all evaluation sheets until all contestants have performed.